skx/closure-based-brainfuck-vm/README.md

 	}
     ..

-The functions each do their thing, and bump the IP to move to the next instruction.
+In short the compilation stage just appends dynamic functions (i.e closures) to a list, and the interpretation just involves walking that list of functions and invoking each in turn - as the functions have a pointer to the VM-object they can read/update the memory-cells etc.